 Many students on taught courses have to collect primary data as part of their assessed work, especially for their dissertations but also for other modules.
 Students need to submit E2 (Ethocs consideration of approval form) to their tutor or supervisor along with their E1 (Proposal form) prior to collecting any data.
 To complete form E2 students are required to have read and understood one of the following sets of ethical guidelines depending on their project:

 Ethics will be addressed as part of students' research training.
 Students and their tutors or supervisors should specifically identify and discuss the ethical implications of any proposed research projects.
 The tutors or supervisor should normally be in a position to provide ethical approval where students' projects are straightforward.
-FOr research taking place in schools or other organisations with children and young people, including youth work facilities, the signed consent of the head teacher or senior manager of the project will normally be sufficient (form E5).

 The Chair will convene SRIEC, made up of members of SREC, to examine the proposal in relation to the appropriate guidelines.
 After consideration the committee will: